Email Marketing Best Practices: Test Everything…Just not all at Once

 Do you see how easy these things can be to test?
 These are just little things, but even if you get a half a percentage point of improvement each time, well, how many tweaks do you need to make to add up to a 2% improvement over all?
 Not many!
 And we all know a 2% improvement can be a huge lift in the world of email!

-About the Author: Jared LaRock
+About the Author: LaRock

 Recent Posts